 What is an attitude of gratitude?

-An attitude of gratitude means creating a conscious mindset and habit to be thankful, and express appreciation for, every aspect of your life, both big and small.
+An attitude of gratitude means creating a conscious mindset and habit to express thankfulness, and be grateful for, every aspect of your life, both the things that are going well and the things that aren’t.
 When you have an attitude of gratitude you are focused on expanding the positives in your life, rather than dwelling on the negatives.

 “Gratitude is not only the greatest of virtues but the parent of all others.”- Marcus Tullius Cicero

-Practicing an attitude of gratitude means having a conscious focus on everything that is positive and then expressing that gratitude in an active way.
+Practicing gratitude means having a conscious focus on everything that is positive and then expressing that gratitude in an active way.